 - The Metro put together this useful article on how and where to donate sanitary products in the UK.

 - Consider donating to Bloody Good Period, which invest in period poverty alleviation and provides sanitary products to those

 By finding yourself on Trade for Aid and reading through to this point, you’ve clearly got some level of interest and enthusiasm for stopping period poverty – congrats!

-Period poverty is still rarely discussed amongst other humanitarian issues and we need to work collectively to raise its profile and ensure that people know it exists.
+Period poverty is still rarely discussed among other humanitarian issues, and we need to work collectively to raise its profile and ensure that people know it exists.

-The reason why demand for sanitary product donations in the UK are so high is partly that people simply aren’t aware that there are so many people living in period poverty across the UK and so, they just don’t think to donate to them!
+The reason why the demand for sanitary product donations in the UK is so high is partly that people simply aren’t aware that there are so many people living in period poverty across the UK.

 Bring Up Period Poverty